 If you decide to enroll your child in an international school or a homeschooling program, be ready to spend quite a bit of money.
 We were used to free schools in Germany, but it’s a whole different story abroad.

-For example, the international school in Koh Phangan, Thailand, where our oldest daughter goes, costs around 20,000 THB (about 570 USD) per month.
+For example, one international school in Koh Phangan, Thailand, costs around 20,000 THB (about 570 USD) per month.
 And that’s not even one of the expensive schools!
 We know parents who pay double that on the neighboring island of Koh Samui, or even triple in Bali.
 Crazy, right?
 And now, imagine your child catching a cold and missing a week of school.
 That really stings!

 Healthcare Abroad: Why Good Care Costs More